 Instead of thoughts, the practitioner now observes certain movements in consciousness, resembling fast, light "breezes."
 The practitioner uses them for solving everyday tasks, without delving into the mechanism of their operation.

-Next, the practitioner notices the presence of a driving activity in his consciousness – that activity which seeks an outlet (realization) through action, seeking, and other affairs that constitute the practitioner's life.
+Next, the practitioner notices the presence of an urge to do in his consciousness — that urge which seeks an outlet (realization) through action, seeking, and other affairs that constitute the practitioner's life.

-The continuation of practice leads to this noticed driving activity gradually fading – "doing" becomes "non-doing," a liberation from the need to do anything occurs.
+The continuation of practice leads to this noticed urge to do gradually fading — "doing" becomes "non-doing," and liberation from the need to do anything occurs.

 At times, the practitioner is still visited by "rollbacks".
 At this stage of the active phase, they become a rare, residual phenomenon, lasting a few hours and perceived by the practitioner as disorientation, fatigue, or a viscosity of the mind.

-Further application of points 1-3 and technique №1 leads to the practitioner's thoughts undergoing even greater changes: the fast, light movements (in consciousness) diminish ("dry up") and become akin to a rustle or a faintly audible internal noise.
+Further application of points 1-3 and technique #1 leads to the practitioner's thoughts undergoing even greater changes: the fast, light movements (in consciousness) diminish ("dry up") and become almost indistinguishable from the pulse noise of blood flowing in the practitioner's body – they become akin to a rustle or a faintly audible internal noise.
 The practitioner's attention is almost completely freed from "internal" pressure, becoming a precise and reliable tool; when necessary, the attention makes use of this "rustle" (turns to it), which was once dense, heavy thoughts, for solving certain tasks from the practitioner's life and other simple activities.

 The next stage is the concluding stage for this phase.